-A standard drink is 12 ounces of beer, 4 ounces of wine or 1-1/4 ounces of 80 proof distilled spirits.
+A standard drink is 12 ounces of beer, four ounces of wine or 1-1/4 ounces of 80 proof distilled spirits.
 They all contain about the same amount of pure alcohol (about 1/2 ounce).
 These amounts are dependent upon the percentage of alcohol by volume and many beers, wines, and spirits do not follow this standard.

 Alcohol’s Path Through the Body

-About five percent of the alcohol consumed leaves the body through the urine, sweat glands and breathing.
+About five percent of the alcohol consumed leaves the body through urine, sweat glands, and breathing.
 Most of the alcohol must be broken down (metabolized) by the liver to remove it from the system.
-The liver metabolizes alcohol at a very constant rate, about one drink per hour.
-If there is excessive alcohol in the blood, the liver cannot speed up.
+The liver metabolizes alcohol at a very constant rate, approximately one drink per hour.
+If there is excessive alcohol in the blood, the liver cannot speed up the detoxification process.
 The unmetabolized alcohol just continues to circulate in the bloodstream.
 This is intoxication – when there is a buildup of alcohol in the system.

 Alcohol does not require digestion.
 Most passes into the stomach.
-About 20% is absorbed into the bloodstream through the stomach.
-The other 80% passes into the small intestine, where absorption is faster.
+About 20 percent is absorbed into the bloodstream through the stomach.
+The other 80 percent passes into the small intestine, where absorption is faster.
 The pyloric valve, which separates the stomach from the small intestine, closes when food is present in the stomach (especially protein and fatty foods).
 Therefore, food slows intoxication.

 Blood Alcohol Concentration

 The amount of alcohol in the body is measured as blood alcohol concentration (BAC).
-A BAC of .08% is the equivalent of 1/8 of a drop of alcohol to 1000 drops of blood.
+A BAC of .08 percent is the equivalent of 1/8 of a drop of alcohol to 1000 drops of blood.
 The body is very sensitive to alcohol.
-A person with a BAC of .30% may lapse into a coma, and a BAC of .40% can result in death.
+A person with a BAC of .30 percent may lapse into a coma, and a BAC of .40 percent can result in death.

 How can you tell what a person’s BAC is?
 You can’t unless you have special equipment like a Breathalyzer.
 ABC does not expect you to know what a person’s BAC level is, but you should rely on how a customer looks and acts to determine if you should sell alcoholic beverages to them.

 Alcohol’s Effects on the Body

 Alcohol is a depressant drug.
-Despite the initial feeling of energy it gives, alcohol affects judgment and inhibitions and slows reaction time.
+Despite the initial feeling of energy it gives, alcohol affects judgment and inhibitions while slowing reaction times.

 Factors Affecting Intoxication